apache/gravitino/docs/spark-connector/spark-catalog-iceberg.md

 ## Storage

+Spark connector could convert storage properties in the Gravitino catalog to Spark Iceberg connector automatically, No extra configuration is needed for `S3`, `ADLS`, `OSS`, `GCS`.

 ### S3

-You need to add s3 secret to the Spark configuration using `spark.sql.catalog.${iceberg_catalog_name}.s3.access-key-id` and `spark.sql.catalog.${iceberg_catalog_name}.s3.secret-access-key`.
-Additionally, download the [Iceberg AWS bundle](https://mvnrepository.com/artifact/org.apache.iceberg/iceberg-aws-bundle) and place it in the classpath of Spark.
+Please downloading the [Iceberg AWS bundle](https://mvnrepository.com/artifact/org.apache.iceberg/iceberg-aws-bundle) and place it in the classpath of Spark.

 ### OSS

-You need to add OSS secret key to the Spark configuration using `spark.sql.catalog.${iceberg_catalog_name}.client.access-key-id` and `spark.sql.catalog.${iceberg_catalog_name}.client.access-key-secret`.
-Additionally, download the [Aliyun OSS SDK](https://gosspublic.alicdn.com/sdks/java/aliyun_java_sdk_3.10.2.zip) and copy `aliyun-sdk-oss-3.10.2.jar`, `hamcrest-core-1.1.jar`, `jdom2-2.0.6.jar` in the classpath of Spark.
+Please downloading the [Aliyun OSS SDK](https://gosspublic.alicdn.com/sdks/java/aliyun_java_sdk_3.10.2.zip) and copy `aliyun-sdk-oss-3.10.2.jar`, `hamcrest-core-1.1.jar`, `jdom2-2.0.6.jar` in the classpath of Spark.

 ### GCS

-No extra configuration is needed.
 Please make sure the credential file is accessible by Spark, like using `export GOOGLE_APPLICATION_CREDENTIALS=/xx/application_default_credentials.json`, and download [Iceberg GCP bundle](https://mvnrepository.com/artifact/org.apache.iceberg/iceberg-gcp-bundle) and place it to the classpath of Spark.

 ### ADLS

-You need to add Azure account secret to the Spark configuration using `spark.sql.catalog.${iceberg_catalog_name}.s3.access-key-id` and `spark.sql.catalog.${iceberg_catalog_name}.s3.secret-access-key`.
-Additionally, download the [Iceberg Azure bundle](https://mvnrepository.com/artifact/org.apache.iceberg/iceberg-azure-bundle) and place it in the classpath of Spark.
+Please downloading the [Iceberg Azure bundle](https://mvnrepository.com/artifact/org.apache.iceberg/iceberg-azure-bundle) and place it in the classpath of Spark.

 ### Other storage